Noah-Huppert/Inertial-Motion-Capture/README.md

         - `su`
         - `chmod 0600 /etc/network/interfaces`
         - `wpa_passphrase <SSID> <PASSWORD>`
             - Save the `psk` value in the output.
-It will later be refereed to as `<PSK`>
+It will later be referred to as `<PSK`>
         - Open up `/etc/network/interfaces` in an editor
             - Comment out the line that says `auto usb0`